 If you change your mind, you can still collect your BRP yourself or you can nominate a different person.
 You do not need to cancel the original nomination.

 Nope!
 Effectively - that's it.
 You apply online.
 You pay your fees.
-You attend your Biometrics Appointment in Australia.
+You attend your Biometrics Appointment.
 You send away for documents and wait...

 Once approved, you receive your passport back with your UK Entry Vignette affixed inside.
 Enter the UK as directed in the approved 30-day window, pick up your BRP card, and you're set to start your working holiday adventure!